 Why not look at a different approach for putting?
 Putting has to do with accuracy.

-The long Face on Putting introduced the idea of eliminating excess movement in the stroke, thus producing a pure pendulum stroke.
-I encourage you to watch the video about putting "face on" (sidesaddle).
+The Face on Putter introduced the idea of eliminating excess movement in the stroke, thus producing a pure pendulum stroke.
+I encourage you to watch the video about putting "face on" (side saddle).

-The Face on Putting conforms with the USGA rules.
+The Face on Putter (side saddle putter) conforms with the USGA rules.
 We will provide you with a copy of the letter from the USGA.

 Give it a try--we give you a thirty-day money back guarantee.